 ADOA is headed by a director, appointed by the Governor with the advice and consent of the Senate, and serves at the pleasure of the Governor (A.R.S. §41-701).

-Governor McFarland’s state of the state address January 9, 1956 described the work of the “Arizona Surplus Property Agency,” an interim committee for distribution of surplus government property to schools, hospitals and other public institutions.
+Governor McFarland’s State of the State address on January 9, 1956, described the work of the “Arizona Surplus Property Agency,” an interim committee for the distribution of surplus government property to schools, hospitals, and other public institutions.
 He recommended the interim committee be made permanent.
 Laws 1956, Chapter 6 created the agency to provide information and assistance to eligible agencies to acquire federal surplus property.
-The law outlined duties and responsibilities of the agency; appropriated $50,000 to the Surplus Property Revolving Fund and transferred records and property from the agency established by Executive Order Number 55-N, dated July 27, 1955.
-The agency operated under the direction of the State Auditor, the State Treasurer and the Superintendent of Public Instruction.
+The law outlined the duties and responsibilities of the agency; appropriated $50,000 to the Surplus Property Revolving Fund and transferred records and property from the agency established by Executive Order Number 55-N, dated July 27, 1955.
+The agency operated under the direction of the State Auditor, the State Treasurer, and the Superintendent of Public Instruction.

 Laws 1968, Chapter 200 established the State Personnel Commission consisting of five members appointed by the Governor.
 The law transferred certain records, property, and unexpended funds from the Merit System Board and Council to the Commissioner.

 Laws 1972, Chapter 141 repealed Chapter 4 of Title 41, and enacted new Articles 1 through 8 of Chapter 4, Title 41, establishing the Department of Administration with an effective date of July 1, 1973.
-ADOA succeeded to powers and duties of the Department of Library and Archives, the Department of Public Buildings Maintenance, the Department of Finance, the State Personnel Commission, the Surplus Property Agency, the Board of History and Archives, and the Historical Advisory Commission.
+ADOA succeeded to the powers and duties of the Department of Library and Archives, the Department of Public Buildings Maintenance, the Department of Finance, the State Personnel Commission, the Surplus Property Agency, the Board of History and Archives, and the Historical Advisory Commission.
 ADOA was originally organized into the following divisions: Data Processing; Finance; Library, Archives and Public Records; Personnel Administration; Public Buildings Maintenance; and Surplus Property.

-Laws 1974, Chapter 200 converted the Arizona Department of Weights and Measures (DWM) to a division within the ADOA and transferred records, funds and personnel from DWM to ADOA.
+Laws 1974, Chapter 200 converted the Arizona Department of Weights and Measures (DWM) to a division within the ADOA and transferred records, funds, and personnel from the DWM to ADOA.
 (Note: See histories of the Department of Weights and Measures and the Department of Agriculture, elsewhere in the collection of State Agency Histories.)